 |National Suicide Prevention Lifeline|

 The National Suicide Prevention Lifeline is a 24-hour, toll-free suicide prevention service.
 Crisis centers are located in 130 locations across the United States.
-Callers are routed to the closest provider of mental health and suicide prevention services.
+Each caller is routed to the closest provider of mental health and suicide prevention services.

 - Butler R, et al. (2007).
 Depression in adults: Psychological treatments and care pathways, search date April 2006.
-Online version of BMJ Clinical Evidence (8).
-Available at: http://www.clinicalevidence.com.
+BMJ Clinical Evidence.
+Available online: http://www.clinicalevidence.com.

 - Buchner DM (2012).
 Physical activity.
 In L Goldman, A Shafer, eds., Cecil Medicine, 24th ed., pp. 56–58.
 Philadelphia: Saunders.

 - Canadian Psychiatric Association and the CANMAT Depression Work Group (2001).
 Clinical practice guidelines for the treatment of depressive disorders.
 Canadian Journal of Psychiatry, 46(Suppl 1): S13–S89.

 - American College of Obstetricians and Gynecologists (2008, reaffirmed 2009).
 Use of psychiatric medications during pregnancy and lactation.
 ACOG Practice Bulletin No. 92.
 Obstetrics and Gynecology, 111(4): 1001–1020.

 - American Psychiatric Association (2010).
 Practice Guideline for the Treatment of Patients With Major Depressive Disorder, 3rd ed.
 Available online: http://psychiatryonline.org/guidelines.aspx.